CS-DS-125/125book/source/AA-Contributions.rst

 Contributions
 =============

-This book has a long, *long* list of past authors and contributors.
-It has been adapted and updated over many years and many versions.
+Portions of this book have long, *long* lists of past authors and contributors.
+They have been adapted and updated over many years and many versions.
 The following includes contributors and prefaces from previous versions from which this book has grown.

 Preface for *Python for Everybody*
 ----------------------------------